AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 #### Deleting an event: `edelete`

-You can use `edelete` to delete outdated events.
+You can use `edelete` to delete events that are outdated or added mistakenly.

 **Format:** `edelete INDEX1[-INDEX2]`